BaselAbujamous/clust/README.md

 * Two-colour microarray gene expression data: **3 6**
 * Log2 two-colour microarray gene expression data: **6**

+Based on these, if your data is recommended to use one of the codes which include the code **3**, but the dataset has too many zeros or some negative values, it is recommended to use **31** in the place of **3**.
+For example, if you have a one-colour microarray data with too many zeros or few negative values, use **101 31 4** instead of **101 3 4**.

 #### All normalisation codes

 Code | Definition